Estimated reading time: 5 minutes

 Peach tree leaf curl actually emerges in spring.
 However, late winter is the time to start paying attention.
 This is doubly the case if you saw any signs of this disease last year, or if a wet spring is predicted.

-Taking preventive action before the tree wakes up from its winter sleep is your best chance of preventing it from happening again.
+Taking preventive action before the tree wakes up from its winter sleep is your best chance of preventing it.

 When the tree is still dormant in winter, it might seem too early to be thinking about disease prevention, but this is the right time to put out the preventive sprays.